 If you’re heading well out into uninhabited space you will need to install a fuel scoop (optional internal slot).
 As the name suggests, these are used to replenish your fuel reserves by skimming the corona of stars.
 Bigger and more expensive versions scoop at a faster rate – always buy the best one you can afford as it will save you a lot of time, especially in ships with larger fuel capacities.

-Bear in mind that you can only scoop at KGB FOAM class stars (these can be filtered on the galaxy map).
+Bear in mind that you can only scoop at KGB FOAM class stars (these can be filtered on the galaxy map and a handy icon will display the last scoopable star on your current plotted route).
 Scooping is not difficult, but if you get it wrong your ship will overheat – you’re safe up to 100% on the heat gauge, but after that your modules will take damage (heat sinks are your friend!).
 Simply approach the corona slowly (e.g. >25% throttle) until the scoop engages.
 Personally, I keep going until I reach around 60-70% of my possible scoop rate, with the heat level also kept between 60 and 70%.
 Then I drop the throttle to zero and sit there until my tank is full.
 If you start getting too hot, don’t panic, fly away from the star and begin the procedure again.
 Be careful when scooping at binaries and trinaries, as your ship is likely to get much hotter than normal.

 If you get too close to a star, you will drop out of SC.
 Don’t panic!
 Point your ship away from the star, wait for the FSD cool down to finish, then low wake (i.e. head into SC not a hyperspace jump) out of there.
 You will need to target the escape vector.
 Depending on your configuration and the type of star, your ship may get very hot, so now would be a good time to use some of those heat sinks.